The Model Description Language (MDL) is a data driven language for

 Two-dimensional element patch definition: Patch edges.
 The patch face

-is f7
+is f7 or mid_surface.

 Three-dimensional element patch definitions: Patch edges.